I was employed by the University of Florida from 1972-2010. I have

 On logit confidence intervals for the odds ratio with small samples,

-Biometrics (1999).
+Biometrics (1999). pdf

 The use of mixed logit models to reflect subject heterogeneity in